getify/You-Dont-Know-JS/scope-closures/ch6.md

 So far, we looked at doing this via `function` (i.e., IIFE) scope.
 But let's now consider using `let` declarations with nested blocks.
 In general, any `{ .. }` curly-brace pair which is a statement will act as a block, but **not necessarily** as a scope.

-A block only becomes a scope if it needs to, to contain any block-scoped declarations (i.e., `let` or `const`) present within it.
+A block only becomes a scope if necessary, to contain its block-scoped declarations (i.e., `let` or `const`).
 Consider:

 ```js
 {